 The halo can be expanded into a coordinated campaign by neighbours of Zealandia and Otari-Wilton's Bush, to provide safe and supportive habitat for native species.
-This concept has been adopted and launched by the Morgan Foundation under their related project - Enhancing the Halo, see www.halo.org.nz

-Working with neighbours: Efforts will be made to educate local residents and visitors of the predatory effects of domestic cats and dogs, and offer advice as to how to reduce the impact of their pets on the wildlife of Otari-Wilton's Bush They will also be encouraged to provide habitat in their gardens for native wildlife, to remove weeds and plant appropriate species and to watch what goes down the stormwater as it affects the Kaiwharawhara stream.
+This concept has been adopted and launched by the Morgan Foundation under their related project - Enhancing the Halo, see www.halo.org.nz halo concept being used at Zealandia, and will strengthen biodiversity links between these areas.
+Efforts will be made to educate engage local residents and visitors with carrying out pest control on their own land.
+Also to inform them of the predatory effects of domestic cats and dogs, and offer advice as to how to reduce the impact of their pets on the wildlife of Otari-Wilton's Bush.
+They will also be encouraged to provide habitat in their gardens for native wildlife, to remove weeds and plant appropriate species and to watch what goes down the stormwater as it affects the Kaiwharawhara stream.